Top Posts

 What We Actually Did

 Before comparing costs, comfort and flexibility, it’s worth looking at what we actually did on each trip.
 Although both adventures took place in Namibia, they ended up being very different experiences.
+The Cameleon Safaris tour covered ALOT of ground and it would be extremely tiring to drive the distances they did, if you want to see as much as possible, we would highly reccommend taking one of their tours.

 Our 9-Day Chameleon Safaris Tour